TaylorJadin/jadin.me/content/post/2021/simple-lading-page-for-reclaim-cloud-services/index.md

 Then you would simply change the `$online` variable in `index.php` to that error code it gave you.

 So with that done, I threw `index.php`, `online.html`, and `offline.html` on my subdomain using my FTP client and I was ready to go!
 Now when I start my radio station in Reclaim Cloud, my [radio.jadin.me ](https://radio.jadin.me)landing page automatically shows that the station is online!

+I think this simple method has a lot of potential.
+I could see having a landing page that checks to see if a Reclaim Cloud environment is spun up, and if it is, take you there with a redirect.
+If it's not spun up, it could do a lot of things.
+Maybe the page tells you to contact the owner of that account, or maybe even spin the environment up automatically via thhe Jelastic API? (possibly after entering a password).
+I'll have to keep exploring this 😀